-- ACC 1213-1223-Principles of Accounting I and II.
+ACC 1213-1223-Principles of Accounting I and II.
 These courses are designed to give an understanding of recording, classification, and summarization of business transactions and events with insight into interpretation and reporting of the resulting effects upon the business.
 Previous knowledge of accounting is not required for ACC 1213.
 Prerequisite for 1223 is ACC 1213.
-(3,3,0) - ACC 1233-Computerized Accounting.
-This course is designed to teach students computerized accounting principles through the use of microcomputers.
-Simulated business situations are used to acquaint students with the five major accounting systems found in computerized environments; namely, General Ledger, Depreciation, Accounts Receivable, Accounts Payable, and Payroll.
-Prerequisites: ACC 1213 and touch typewriting (previous typewriting or keyboarding course).
-(3,3,1)
+(3,3,0)